Search

 Crime Fighting

-New Orleans Police will soon have new drone technology to assist as both a force multiplier and a crime-fighting tool.
+The NOPD is actively using drone technology to assist as both a force multiplier and a crime-fighting tool.
 The drone program will help the NOPD gather crucial information as situations unfold without putting officers at risk and lessening harm and danger to civilian bystanders and other involved parties.
 Small Unmanned Aircraft System technology (sUAS) technology will be a tool that the NOPD can deploy in select circumstances to help keep those who live, work, and visit New Orleans safe, and enhance officer safety.
+In addition to searches for suspects, drones can be used to aid in traffic accident reconstruction.

 More Patrol Cars